 Cordless power drills are quite powerful these days, so much in fact that I don’t recall the last time an 18V model was too wimpy for my drilling or driving needs.
 Higher torque motors, plus how Li-ion batteries have great runtimes and low self-discharge rates, means I haven’t had to plug in my corded Bosch hammer drill in years.
 But I still use it anyways.

 There are still a number of reasons to hold onto that corded drill buried at the bottom of your auxiliary tool box.

 Corded hammer drills typically operate at higher top rotational speeds than cordless models, making them more suitable for non-drilling accessories such as paint stripping and metal buffing wheels.

 Plus there are times when you might want the higher speed for smaller bits.
-Taking a look at a drill speed chart (PDF via Fermilab), you’ll see that a lot of smaller bits are supposed to be run at higher speeds than cordless drills typically offer.
+Taking a look at a drill speed chart (PDF via Carbide Processors), you’ll see that a lot of smaller bits are supposed to be run at higher speeds than cordless drills typically offer.

 2. Always Ready and Infinite Power

 The power grid won’t run out of power, but your cordless tool battery might.
 Or rather, it will run out of power.
 Corded tools especially come in handy when misusing a drill for continuous-use non-drilling and driving operations, such as cleaning metal with a small wire brush attachment.

 There’s also something to be said about pulling out a corded drill and knowing it will be ready to go.
 No charging batteries in advance, no having to check the power gauge, no having to know where your charger is at all times.

 As wonderfully ergonomic as cordless tools have become, they are also designed to be lightweight and compact.
 There are times when a large-handled corded hammer drill is going to be more comfortable to use.
 On the other hand, a long work session with a corded hammer drill is probably going to be fatiguing due to the tool’s weight.

 4. Keyed Chucks